-The Aboriginal Healthy Babies Healthy Children Program (AHBHC) is designed to provide Aboriginal families healthy opportunities for the development of their children (0 – 6 years of age) through education, family home visiting, service coordination and referrals.
-It is a voluntary program open to any Aboriginal family who requests the service; the program ensures that families have access and support, inclusive of early intervention and prevention services.
+The Aboriginal Healthy Babies Healthy Children Program (AHBHC) is designed to provide Indigenous families healthy opportunities for the development of their children (0 – 6 years of age) through education, family home visiting, service coordination and referrals.
+It is a voluntary program open to any Indigenous family who requests the service; the program ensures that families have access and support, inclusive of early intervention and prevention services.

 The Akwe:go Urban Aboriginal Children’s Program aims to improve the quality of life of urban Aboriginal children (ages 7–12 years) through the delivery of appropriate activities and services.
 Traditional cultural teachings and values are the guiding principles through client-based programming and individualized one-on-one supports that encourage healthy lifestyle choices.
 The program focus is on enhancing the skills, knowledge, attitudes and values that will demonstrate positive personal choices and develop awareness of the consequences of negative behaviours.